 Set just post 9/11, she can’t wait to ditch her hometown of Sacramento for college on the coast – upsetting her hard-working mother, frustrated that her daughter can’t be grateful for what she has.
 (I’d say putting a continent between them is clearly for the best.)

-Even if Lady Bird needs to spread her wings, director Greta Gerwig makes their shared hometown look like bliss.
-It’s a love letter to contentment, and Sacramento.
+Even if Lady Bird needs to spread her wings, director Greta Gerwig makes their shared hometown look like bliss – it’s a love letter to Sacramento.

 Little Women still looks insufferable. 🐞🐞🐞🐞🐞